What is Heart-Centered Meditation? – Here Are The Benefits

 Heart-centered meditation is a kind of self-discovery and growth that may have a significant positive influence on your mental and emotional health.

-Heart-centered meditation can be a useful method for lowering anxiety and tension in addition to improving self-esteem.
+Heart-centered meditation can be a valuable method for lowering anxiety and tension and improving self-esteem.
 The body’s relaxation response is triggered when you concentrate on your breath and heart center, and this can aid in lowering your blood pressure and stress hormone levels.

 “Gratitude makes sense of our past, brings peace for today, and creates a vision for tomorrow.”